Military of Goryeo: First Invasion

 The Yuan invasion force was composed of 15,000 Mongol, Han Chinese, and Jurchen soldiers, 6,000 to 8,000 Korean troops, and 7,000 Korean sailors.
 While the defending Japanese forces comprise 4,000 to 6,000 Japanese.
 They engaged the Japanese in conquering Tsushima, Iki Islands, and made landfall at Hakata Bay beginning the Battle of Bun'ei.
 After landing in the bay, the Yuan force quickly overran the town of Hakata (now a ward of Fukuoka), but were engaged by several samurai soon afterward.

 At first, the Yuan and Korean forces outnumbered the samurai, who were accustomed to smaller-scale clan rivalries; they could not match the organization and massed firepower of the invaders.
-Yuan forces fought with precision, losing heavy volleys of arrows into the ranks of the Japanese.
+Yuan forces fought with precision, loosing heavy volleys of arrows into the ranks of the Japanese.
 The Yuan also employed an early form of rocket artillery, and their infantry used phalanx-like tactics, holding off the samurai with their shields and spears.
 Though unable to defeat the Yuan forces conclusively, the Japanese fought hard and inflicted heavy casualties.

 The Mongols burned Hakozaki Shrine to the ground during the day's fighting.

 Despite their initial victories, the Yuan did not pursue the further samurai inland to the defenses at Dazaifu.
 Nihon Ōdai Ichiran explains that the Mongols lost due to their limited supply of arrows.

 More likely, this resulted from their unfamiliarity with the terrain, the expectation of Japanese reinforcements, and the heavy losses already suffered.
 The Yuan forces, which may have intended to carry out a survey in force rather than an immediate invasion, returned to their ships.
 That night, the Yuan lost roughly one-third of its force in a typhoon.
 They retreated to Korea, presumably at the prodding of their sailors and captains, rather than regrouping and continuing their attack.